trivago/cucable-plugin/README.md

 ## One runner per group of generated scenarios

-If you set the `desiredNumberOfRunners` option to a number greater than 0, Cucable will automatically switch to the multi-feature runner mode.
+If you use the `desiredNumberOfRunners` or `desiredNumberOfFeaturesPerRunner` option, Cucable will automatically switch to the multi-feature runner mode.

-This means that it will only generate the specified number of runners and distribute the generated features equally to each one of them.
+This means that it will only generate the specified number of runners (or features per runner) and distribute the generated features evenly among the runners.
 This is helpful if a group of scenarios should be executed during each forked run of your test framework.

 **Note:** If a runner runs only one feature, it automatically has the same name as the feature.
 Otherwise it will have a unique auto-generated name.